Beechingstoke

 Beechingstoke is a small village and civil parish in Wiltshire, England.
 It lies in the Vale of Pewsey about 5 mi west of Pewsey and the same distance east of Devizes.
 The parish includes the hamlet of Broad Street and the northern part of the village of Bottlesford.

 The River Avon and its small tributaries form parts of the west, south and northeast boundaries of the parish.

 History

 Marden Henge, a large Neolithic earthwork, is just over the south-west border of the parish.
+The name Beechingstoke apparently derives from the Old English biccestoc meaning 'bitches' place', perhaps referring to a female dog.
 The Domesday Book of 1086 records a manor called Bichenestock, with 14 households and one mill, held by Shaftesbury Abbey.
 In 1541 the king transferred the land to the Dean of Winchester, who held it until 1845.

 The house known as The Manor (previously Stoke Manor), at the east end of the village, has a west wing from the early 18th century and a later west wing, both in brick under thatched roofs.
 Stoke Farmhouse, in the centre of the village, is from 1820–1840, in brick and slate with a cast iron porch.